Skip to main content

 • accuracy: Proportion of correct target identifications

-• by_soa: Performance grouped by stimulus onset asynchrony (target_duration_ms + isi_ms)
+• breakdowns.soa: Performance grouped by stimulus onset asynchrony (target_duration_ms + isi_ms)

-• mean_rt_ms: Average reaction time from stimulus onset to response
+• mean_rt_ms: Average reaction time (latency is measured from mask offset / response-phase start)

 Design Recommendations